nwchemgit/nwchem-wiki/TCE.md

 size of GA with doubly excited EOMCC amplitudes.
 Generally, larger values of diis parameter lead to a faster convergence, however, this happens at the expense of larger memory requirements.
-It is recommended not to use in the EOMCCSD calculations with "eomsol 2" diis parameter smaller than 5, which is its default value.
+It is recommended not to use in the EOMCCSD calculations with `eomsol 2` diis parameter smaller than 5, which is its default value.
 The EOMSOL 2 algorithm uses the CIS vectors as initial guesses, and for this reason is suited mainly to track singly excited states.
 By default, the EOMSOL 1 option is